 How Customers View Themselves in Tech Leadership – This is a picture of the vendor’s customers vs. everyone in their key segments as to whether they consider themselves a Leader, Quick Adopter, Late Adopter or Trailer in terms of adopting technology.

-Key Priorities – Looking at the top Priorities in the Amazon has a TIGIR by the Tail study, how do this vendor’s customers prioritize these items verses the entire market.
+Key Priorities – Looking at the top Priorities in the Retail Transformation Study, how do this vendor’s customers prioritize these items verses the entire market.
 This shows where this vendor wins and doesn’t win.
 There is great insight in this data.

 Customer 2017 Growth Plans – This looks at the vendor’s customers vs. the market in terms of plans for growing store count, enterprise IT spend and store level IT spend.
 Together with the first measurement, this shows how their overall business is likely to grow, indicating potential takeover targets and updated competitive positioning.

 For Core Segments, % of Software Spend Cloud-Based for 2017 – By key line of business categories and in the segments this vendor operates, what percentage of software budget in 2016 is being spent in cloud technologies of total software budget.